19Eliza/CoveringPointsOnPlane/README.md

 # CoveringPointsOnPlane
-The problem of covering points on a plane with unit circles is considered
+The problem of covering points on a plane with unit disk is considered